fallen90/docker-deepdream/README.md

 ```
 > You can also map port 8888 (iPython web interface) to a different port (80)

+Or you can also use this as base image in your Dockerfile

+`FROM fallen/docker-deepdream:latest`

 After that, goto `https://<docker-api>/`

 ## Features / Installed